kimckenna/cocktail_cache/README.md

 ## About Cocktail Cache

-Cocktail Cache was built with simplicity in mind!
+Cocktail Cache was built with simplicity in mind.
 After you've entered a new username or selected an existing, you're able to start exploring.
 Here on out all navigation is menu based and no written input is required.

-Find a cocktail you'd love to save for later, add it to your favourites.
+Find a cocktail you'd love to save for later; add it to your favourites.
 Feeling adventurous and want to see what lady luck can offer; generate a random cocktail.
-Have a particular Aunt who loves Brandy, search by ingredient!
+Have a particular Aunt who loves Brandy; search by ingredient.

-Our selection options may not be vast but our Cocktail Inventory sure is!
+Cocktail Cache; a curated app of cocktail classics.

 ---
 ## Installation